sirkotsky/falmouth/content/blog/2022-01-23 Week 1 - Introduction into UX.md

 ## My goals for this module

 - ==Build strong testing skills==.
 I will prepare for and facilitate at least 3 in-depth interviews and 3 usability testing sessions for the prototype assignement.
+I will also explore other methods of validating the solution and receiving feedback.

 - ==Explore motion design==.
 I have never worked on motion design projects, aside from a few small assignements.
 I will be spending at least 4 hours a week for the next 12 weeks working with motion design tools (After Effects) and use self-created motion graphic assets for the prototype.